-Our business depends upon the success of our CAR NK cell technology platform.
+Our business depends upon the success of our CAR NK cell/NK-cell technology platform.

-Our success depends on our ability to utilize our chimeric antigen receptor-natural killer cell ("CAR NK") technology platform to generate product candidates, to obtain regulatory approval for product candidates derived from it, and to then commercialize our product candidates addressing one or more indications.
-Phase 1 clinical trials to evaluate our first two CAR NK product candidates in humans are ongoing.
+Our success depends on our ability to utilize our chimeric antigen receptor-natural killer cell ("CAR NK") cell technology platform to generate product candidates, to obtain regulatory approval for product candidates derived from it, and to then commercialize our product candidates addressing one or more indications.
+A Phase 1 clinical trial to evaluate our first two lead CAR NK cell product candidates, NKX019, in humans with certain hematological malignancies is ongoing, and we are ongoing. initiating an additional Phase 1 clinical trial for NKX019 in patients with lupus nephritis ("LN").
+Although NKX019 has also been in a Phase 1 clinical trial for certain hematologic malignancies, we have stopped enrolling new patients in that clinical trial.
+Although we may explore our options for implementing certain changes in that program, we cannot guarantee that we will pursue any further development of NKX019 in the near future or at all.
 All of our product candidates developed from our technology platform will require significant additional clinical and non-clinical development, review and approval by the FDA or other regulatory authorities in one or more jurisdictions, substantial investment, access to sufficient commercial manufacturing capacity and significant marketing efforts before they can be successfully commercialized.
-If any of our product candidates encounter safety or efficacy problems, developmental delays or regulatory issues or other problems, such problems could impact the development plans for our other product candidates because all of our product candidates are based on the same core CAR NK engineering technology.
+If any of our product candidates encounter safety or efficacy problems, developmental delays or regulatory issues or other problems, such problems could impact the development plans for our other product candidates because all of our product candidates are based on the same core CAR NK NK-cell engineering technology.

-Utilizing CAR NK cells represents a novel therapeutic approach, to the treatment of cancer, and we must overcome significant challenges in order to develop, commercialize and manufacture our product candidates. \
+Utilizing CAR NK cells represents a novel therapeutic approach, and we must overcome significant challenges in order to develop, commercialize and manufacture our product candidates.

-We have concentrated our research and development efforts on utilizing CAR NK cells as an immuno-oncology therapy, immunotherapy for the treatment of certain diseases, specifically cancers and, most recently, autoimmune diseases.
-To date, the FDA has approved only a few cell-based therapies for commercialization as treatments for cancer, no cell-based therapies have been approved for commercial use for the treatment of an autoimmune disease, and no natural killer ("NK")-based cell therapy has been approved for commercial use by any regulatory authority.
+We have concentrated our research and development efforts on utilizing CAR NK cells as an immunotherapy for the treatment of certain diseases, specifically cancers and, most recently, autoimmune diseases.
+To date, the FDA has approved only a few limited number of cell-based therapies for commercialization as treatments for cancer, no cell-based therapies have been approved for commercial use for the treatment of an autoimmune disease, and no natural killer ("NK")-based cell therapy has been approved for commercial use by any regulatory authority.
 The processes and requirements imposed by the FDA or other applicable regulatory authorities may cause delays and additional costs in obtaining approvals for marketing authorization for our product candidates.
-Because our CAR NK platform product candidates are novel, and cell-based therapies are relatively new, especially as potential treatments for autoimmune diseases, regulatory agencies may lack precedents for evaluating product candidates like our CAR NK product candidates.
+Because our CAR NK NK-cell platform product candidates are novel, and cell-based therapies are relatively new, especially as potential treatments for autoimmune diseases, regulatory agencies may lack precedents for evaluating product candidates like our CAR NK NK-cell product candidates.
 As the cell therapy field develops further, the processes and requirements imposed by the regulatory agencies may evolve in a manner that adversely impacts us.
-The novelty of our product candidates may lengthen the regulatory review process, including the time it takes for the FDA to review our IND applications if and when submitted, increase our development costs and delay or prevent approval and commercialization of our CAR NK platform product candidates.
+The novelty of our product candidates may lengthen the regulatory review process, including the time it takes for the FDA to review our IND applications if and when submitted, increase our development costs and delay or prevent approval and commercialization of our CAR NK NK-cell platform product candidates.